 Retired Col. Ed Rothstein spent more than three decades in the Army, including serving as garrison commander of Fort Meade from 2011 through 2013.

-Since retiring from the military, Rothstein has worked in economic development and has served as a Republican member of the Carroll County Board of Commissioners since 2018.
+Since retiring from the military, Rothstein has worked in economic development and served as a Republican member of the Carroll County Board of Commissioners since 2018.

 “Ed’s track record as a distinguished Army veteran and a devoted public servant demonstrates his commitment to live mission first, people always,” Moore, a Democrat, said in a statement Monday.